brendanmcc02/film-rec/README.md

     * For example: the film dataset can be generated once every 24 hours.
 It doesn't **need** to be regenerated everytime a user queries their recommendations.
     * You want as much of your computation as possible in this phase, in order to lighten the load of the online phase.

+## Continuous Integration

+When pull requests are opened, a pipeline builds and runs unit tests.
+Additionally, integration tests are fired against a local deployment of the backend.

+When pull requests are merged to main, integration tests are then fired against the production environment.

 ## Frontend

 The frontend was designed using React JS.
 It is being hosted [here](https://film-rec.onrender.com).
 I wanted a sleek and minimalist design Below is the home page: